 Driva man and quittin’ time”

 “Protest,” near the structural center of the suite, provides the most avant-garde moment in the work.
 Abbey Lincoln performs a minute and 20 seconds of stylized screaming accompanied by continuous rolling figures on the drums.
-Lincoln recalls that it was Max Roach’s idea, not hers, to include the screaming: “It wasn’t an approach to music that I would have chosen, but because I thought of him as a teacher-he preceded me-I did what I could to please him.”
-Lincoln, whose voice throughout is the vibrant carrier of the message, took greater heat for political message in the “Freedom Now Suite” than Roach, something that was to become apparent only after the release of her album Straight Ahead in 1961.
+Lincoln recalls that it was Max Roach’s idea, not hers, to include the screaming: “It wasn’t an approach to music that I would have chosen, but because I thought of him as a teacher—he preceded me—I did what I could to please him.”
+Lincoln, whose voice throughout is the vibrant carrier of the message, took greater heat for that message than Roach, something that was to become apparent only after the release of her album Straight Ahead in 1961.

 In comparison to the extended laments, wails and shrieks played a few years later by artists such as Albert Ayler and John Coltrane, the avant-gardism of Lincoln’s “Protest” is fairly mild.
 This segment of the performance, nevertheless, generated the most criticism, perhaps because of the explicit programmatic meaning ascribed to it.
-The liner notes state that: “‘Protest’ is a final uncontrollable unleashing of rage and anger that have been compressed in fear for so long that the only catharsis can be the extremely painful tearing out of all the accumulated fury and hurt and blinding bitterness.
+The liner notes state that “‘Protest’ is a final uncontrollable unleashing of rage and anger that have been compressed in fear for so long that the only catharsis can be the extremely painful tearing out of all the accumulated fury and hurt and blinding bitterness.
 It is all forms of protest, certainly including violence.”
-Here Roach and Lincoln explicitly reject the philosophy of nonviolence advocated by the Martin Luther King, and the mainstream civil rights organizations despite the fact that they did not object to performing the work on behalf those organizations.
-The association between sound and meaning forged here is more didactic, with the composer telling us what meaning we should take away.
-“Peace,” also has an intended programmatic meaning-to represent the protester after she has done everything possible to assert herself.
+Here Roach and Lincoln explicitly reject the philosophy of nonviolence advocated by Martin Luther King and the mainstream civil-rights organizations, despite the fact that they did not object to performing the work on behalf of those organizations.
+The association between sound and meaning forged here is more didactic, with the composer telling us what we should take away from it.
+“Peace” also has an intended programmatic meaning: to represent the protester after she has done everything possible to assert herself.
 Lincoln’s wordless spiritual, now more breathy and jagged, continues over a 5/4 meter played by Roach.

-“All Africa” leads directly into “Tears for Johannesburg” a vehicle for open blowing (as would become increasingly common in the work of John Coltrane) organized by a 5/4 ostinato in B-flat minor.
+“All Africa” leads directly into “Tears for Johannesburg,” a vehicle for open blowing (as would become increasingly common in the work of John Coltrane) organized by a 5/4 ostinato in B-flat minor.
 Lincoln begins by wordlessly intoning the pitches of a melody that will appear most clearly articulated only at the very end of the movement.
-After her sustained delivery, the horns enter adding a bit more definition to the melody, but still improvise substantially around it, with Booker Little’s trumpet leading the way.
+After her sustained delivery, the horns enter; they add more definition to the melody but still improvise substantially around it, with Booker Little’s trumpet leading the way.
 Open-ended solos over the vamp follow (by Booker Little, Walter Benton and Julian Priester).
-At times the ostinato is momentarily transposed down a half step to A, which provides a feeling of leading tone resolution to the otherwise stable B-flat minor tonality.
-When the horns return (after percussion solos) their clear projection of the harmonized melody (in fourths) reveals that the “Tears for Johannesburg” has inverted the usual order of melody and embellishment, presenting paraphrased versions of the composition first, the most direct statement of the melody last.
+At times the ostinato is momentarily transposed down a half-step to A, which provides a feeling of leading tone resolution to the otherwise stable B-flat minor tonality.
+When the horns return (after percussion solos), their clear projection of the harmonized melody (in fourths) reveals that “Tears for Johannesburg” has inverted the usual order of melody and embellishment, presenting paraphrased versions of the composition first and the most direct statement of the melody last.

 Open-ended modal frameworks in the late ’50s and early ’60s often expressed a nonwestern aesthetic interest.
-This is apparent in the John Coltrane’s improvisations on Africa and India recorded in the year following the Freedom Now Suite.
-Although the Coltrane recordings are often cited as examples of a free-blowing modal approach, Roach’s Freedom Now Suite (recorded before Coltrane’s classic modal works) is not often credited with being a contributor to this emerging aesthetic.
+This is apparent in John Coltrane’s improvisations on “Africa” and “India,” recorded in the year following the Freedom Now Suite.
+Although the Coltrane recordings are often cited as examples of a free-blowing modal approach, Roach is not often credited with being a contributor to this emerging aesthetic.
 Indeed, one product of a close look at the Freedom Now Suite is the realization that Roach’s contributions as a composer deserve much greater attention.